When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 The “build you own Vietnamese noodle soup,” hole in the wall is highly respected among the locals, and what better way to find comfort in the midst of your vacay than a hearty bowl of soup?

-With décor and TV paying tribute to authentic Japanese Anime, take a quiet moment to indulge in deliciousness, and slurp up your soup like it’s going out of style.More Info (click to expand)
+With décor and TV paying tribute to authentic Japanese Anime, take a quiet moment to indulge in deliciousness, and slurp up your soup like it’s going out of style.More Info (click to show all)

 16. Roam Harry P. Leu Gardens